 Actualize is a bootcamp, with courses for people who are interested in learning how to become a software engineer.
 At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

 All of our workshops and sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them.
-It is also completely personalized to work on the specific skills that people struggle with the most.
+Our program is flexible.
+There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 as needed.

 Specifically, Pathrise focuses on technical and behavioral interviewing as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting lessons, and negotiation templates and guidance.
 Job-seekers in Pathrise find a job, on average, within 3-5 months of joining the program.
 The Pathrise income share agreement is 9% of their first year’s salary.